Covid-19 access to treatment changes

-People at the greatest risk of serious illness from Covid-19 will be able, if eligible, to continue to access treatments, to help manage Covid-19 symptoms and reduce the risk of becoming seriously ill, through a local Covid Medicine Delivery Unit service.
+Eligible people will be able to, access treatments to help manage Covid-19 symptoms and reduce the risk of becoming seriously ill, through a local Covid Medicine Delivery Unit service.

 Who may be able to have a Covid-19 treatment?